RonaldAllanRivera/portfolio-monorepo/README.md

 ## At a glance

 - **Filament 4‑native** resources using Schemas and unified Actions
-- **Experience, Education, Projects, and Certifications modules** with rich CRUD, media upload, skills taxonomy, reusable links, and drag‑and‑drop ordering
+- **Experience, Education, Projects, Certifications, and Settings modules** with rich CRUD, media upload, skills taxonomy, reusable links, and drag‑and‑drop ordering
 - **Clean REST API** consumed by the Next.js site
 - **Production‑ready** storage, caching, and CORS guidance
 - **Developer DX**: clear local setup, documented vhosts, and quick cache commands